 · Unpaid balance on tuition, fees, room, and board for returning students and graduating students

 · Perkins, Nursing and State Student Loan exit interview not completed

-In order to clear the block on your account, you must pay the outstanding balance in full or complete the required paperwork before a Bursar's Office employee will be able to remove the block.
+To clear the hold on your account, you must pay the outstanding balance in full or complete the required paperwork before a Bursar's Office staff member can remove it.